dentisphere/upgrade-angularjs/readme.md

 ### instructions

--   create directory for one feature
+-   create directory for each feature
--   move files to that directory
+-   move files to this new directory
--   update paths in config.routes.js and index.html
+-   update paths in `config.routes.js` and `index.html`

 ### notes

-`templateUrl` is relative to index.html, not to the .js file where directive is declared.
+`templateUrl` is relative to `index.html`, not to the .js file where directive is declared.
 Hence, url should be similar to

 ```
     templateUrl: "./navigation/navigation.html",